Soraya Mekerta, Ph.D.

 Université Paul Valéry, B.A.

-Dr. Soraya Mekerta is Director of the African Diaspora and the World Program at Spelman College, Associate Professor of French and Francophone Studies in the Department of World Languages and Literature, President of the African Literature Association, and Past President of the Faculty Council (2011-2013).
+Dr. Soraya Mekerta is Director of the African Diaspora and the World Program at Spelman College, Associate Professor of French and Francophone Studies in the Department of World Languages and Literature, Immediate Past President of the African Literature Association (2013-2014), and Past President of the Faculty Council (2011-2013).
 Dr. Mekerta is the recipient of the Vulcan Teaching Excellence Award from Spelman College (2009) and the Spelman College Presidential Award for Distinguished Service (2014).

-Her most recent creative and scholarly article, “Poetic Justice: Transnational Considerations on War, Injustice, Terrorism, and Liberation; Toward and Ethically Grounded (Islamic) Feminism,” has been accepted for publication in Transnational Transgressions African Women Struggles and Social Transformations in Global Perspective, eds.
-M. Bahati Kuumba and Monica M. White, (Africa World Press, 2013).
-Currently, Dr. Mekerta is working on a book tentatively entitled Crossing Borders: from Decolonization to Self-Actualization, a Memoir on Race, Identity, and Citizenship.
+Her most recent creative and scholarly article, “Poetic Justice: Transnational Considerations on War, Injustice, Terrorism, and Liberation; Toward an Ethically Grounded (Islamic) Feminism,” was accepted for publication in Transnational Transgressions African Women Struggles and Social Transformations in Global Perspective, eds.
+M. Bahati Kuumba and Monica M. White, (forthcoming, Africa World Press).

-Dr. Mekerta, who came to Spelman in 1992, is known to be a highly dedicated, engaged, and committed member of the Spelman community.
-She served and/or continues to serve on several college-wide and faculty committees.
-These include the Tenure and Promotion Review Committee (three years), the African Diaspora and the World Committee, the Honors Program Advisory Committee, the Women Studies Advisory Steering Committee, the International Affairs Center Advisory Committee, the Global Education Advisory Committee, the Faculty Council Committee (two terms of three years each).
+Dr. Mekerta, who came to Spelman in 1992, is known to be a highly dedicated and committed member of the Spelman Community.
+She served and/or continues to serve on several committees.
+These include the Tenure and Promotion Review Committee (three years), the African Diaspora and the World Committee (18 years), the Honors Program Advisory Committee (12 years), the Women Studies Advisory Steering Committee (18 years), the International Affairs Center Advisory Committee (17 years), the Global Education Advisory Committee, and the Faculty Council Committee (two terms of three years each).
 In addition, Dr. Mekerta chaired and/or served as a member of several Search Committees for French, Spanish, Portuguese, and African Diaspora.
 Most recently, Dr. Mekerta was appointed by the Spelman Board of Trustees to serve on the Presidential Search Committee.